 Substance use disorder can have numerous negative effects on both the body and the mind of someone who is addicted.
-They tend to change their character and their personality, which often causes them to distance themselves from their friends and family, resulting in alienation, loneliness and even depression.
+They tend to change their character and their personality.
+They might start saying “I am so lonely” a couple of times.
+These changes often causes them to distance themselves from their friends and family, resulting in alienation, loneliness and even depression.
 This feeling of not belonging is very common, and it is often followed by suicidal thoughts that push a person even deeper into their addiction, providing them with an illusion of comfort and happiness.
 For example, a person who consumes heroin to divert their attention away from their problems will often use their heroin addiction to justify their position in life, perceiving this substance abuse as a helpful tool.
 However, that can’t be further from the truth, as addiction is detrimental to someone’s physical and mental health, especially when it comes to such harmful substances.
 But the sooner you notice the symptoms, the easier it will be to reverse the damage caused by substance abuse.

 - Using love and compassion